BerlinChan/blog/content/posts/2021-09-02two-western-digital-hdd-retire/index.md

 ![](./western-digital-hdd-black-1t-sector-scan.png)

-These two hard disks have been brought in 2010, which was for my third computer, also the first self-assemble PC.
+These two hard disks have been bought in 2010, which was for my third computer, also the first self-assemble PC.
 In this ten-year occupation, they're mostly idle, because their **Power On Hours count is just about 7000+ hours**.
 I didn't find the MTBF(mean time between failures) specification about the product serial, but I don't think it should break down in so much short time using, or maybe just BAD luck.

 It almost ruined a very important video of mine, which scared me badly.